GLOBAL MARKETS-China stocks rout stings world equities, commodities

 “Dollar weakness against the euro and the yen is a risk-aversion story reflecting China stocks,” said currency strategist Richard Franulovich at Westpac in New York.

-Expectations of a rate hike have slowly pushed up U.S. Treasury yields and widened the dollar’s premium over the euro.
-But the euro has also tended to rise when investors get more concerned about global growth and rein in riskier bets, as they did on Monday.

-The euro pared some of its early gains from a bullish Ifo survey of German business sentiment to stand up 1 percent on the day at $1.1094.
-A dollar index was down 0.70 percent, while the greenback was down 0.4 percent versus the yen.

 U.S. Treasury prices got a lift from international investors seeking shelter from tumbling stocks.
 The 10-year note was last up 11/32 and yielding 2.2337 percent.
-(Additional reporting by Herbert Lash in New York, Patrick Graham in London, Pratima Desai and Karolin Schaps; Editing by Dan Grebler)
+(Additional reporting by Herbert Lash in New York, Patrick Graham in London, Pratima Desai and Karolin Schaps; Editing by Bernadette Baum and Meredith Mazzilli)